joined Microsoft Research Cambridge Lab in September 2004 as a member of...+

 first major participatory television drama is The Truth About Marika with SVT.
 The show was given the International Emmy Award in 2007, along with multiple other international and national awards.
 Before that, Sandberg created a participatory national digital TV-channel with TV4.
 Sandberg headed the 2009 production of Dollplay, with Joss Whedon (creator of Buffy the Vampire Slayer) for 20th Century FOX Television.
 In 2010, Sandberg was the Executive Producer and Creative Director for Conspiracy For Good, with Tim Kring (the creator of Heroes).
 Conspiracy For Good was nominated for an International Emmy, and awarded two Banff World Media Awards and received several other awards.
 Sandberg is currently developing a sci-fi show with Ridley Scott’s production company Scott Free and the international transmedial show Treasures, together with the European Broadcasting Union, and with the support of Mobile Life innovations.

-Deniz studied Electrical and Electronics Engineering at Bilkent...+
+studied Electrical and Electronics Engineering at Bilkent University in...+

-Deniz studied Electrical and Electronics Engineering at Bilkent University in Turkey and did his master in System-on-Chip Design (Embedded Systems) at KTH Royal Institute of Technology.
+studied Electrical and Electronics Engineering at Bilkent University in Turkey and did his master in System-on-Chip Design (Embedded Systems) at KTH Royal Institute of Technology.
 He has done his master thesis in iMPACT project at Mobile Life.
 He is specialized in Toolkits for Sketching in Hardware and Software.
 Here in Mobile Life, Jordi Solsona and Deniz Akkaya designed a wireless low power toolkit for rapid sketching for cross-disciplinary teams within Internet of Things concept.
-He is still working in different projects at Mobile Life.
+After returning from an internship at Microsoft, Deniz continues to work with different projects at Mobile Life.

 joined MobileLife in November 2012 by way of an ERCIM postdoctoral...+

-joined MobileLife in November 2012 by way of an ERCIM postdoctoral fellowship.
-His current research interests include honing methods to conduct large scale, remote participatory design and use analysis as well as the ethical challenges and responsibilities new technologies places on the researchers who study them.
+joined MobileLife in November 2012 by way of an ERCIM postdoctoral fellowship and is currently working with Nokia in Tampere until February 2014.
+His current research interests include honing methods to conduct large scale, remote participatory design and use analysis as well as exploring the ethical challenges and responsibilities new technologies places on the researchers who study them.
 Donny received his PhD from the University of Glasgow in 2012 and before moving to Sweden was working with the Edinburgh Festivals to identify areas where current research could be applied without disrupting the experience of attending cultural events and to design applications that fit with the practices of festivalgoers.

 did a degree (BEng and MEng) in Telecommunication Engineering in Sevilla...+